cheristi/lora-gps-viewer/README.md

 # lora-gps-viewer
-Don't forget to npm install express, express-handlebars and node-rest-client...
+Then just start it by calling "node index.js" and point your browser to localhost:9999/your-node-id Don't forget to npm install express, express-handlebars and node-rest-client... e.g. Fablab Winti: 5A480123